 CXC: You recently sent your first 5.14a!!
 (Congrats!)
 What was that experience like?
 And also, how do you feel now, that you are a “5.14 climber”?

 I climbed on this particular route with little expectations, which I think helped me.
-It never got too mental, or intense, like some red-points can.
+It never got too mental, or intense, as some red points can.
 I made it a priority to climb on other routes while I was working this line.
 This is not an approach I usually take, but it really worked for me on this trip.
-Obviously this method really comes down to time, which I’m fortunate enough to have a lot of, and it’s not a luxury every climber has.
+Obviously, this method really comes down to time, which I’m fortunate enough to have a lot of, and it’s not a luxury every climber has.

 CXC: Do you draw inspiration from climbing with other women?
 What’s different (if anything) about when you climb with other women, versus climbing with Joe [Kinder, pro climber and boyfriend]?